-Age verification allows you to prove your age online without the requirement to share any personally identifiable information (your identity) when buying goods, using services or accessing content.
+Age verification allows you to prove your age online without the requirement to share any personally identifiable information (your identity) when buying goods, using services or accessing functionality and content.

 You don’t need to share your identity simply to prove your age online.

 Or to put it a little more technically…

 To allow for the application of age-restrictions (e.g. the sale of age-restricted goods, services or content) Age Verification (‘AV’) discloses only age-related personal data (‘age attributes’) to the service they are trying to access (‘relying party’).
 It is not necessary for the relying party to know the full identity of their customer, they simply need to know the age, or age-range, of their customer.